 Georgia is an interesting place to visit.
-To the north is Russia, to the South, Turkey and Armenia.
-Head west and you will reach the Black sea and head southeast towards Azerbaijan.
-Rich in history Georgia is full of reminders of years gone past.
+To the north is Russia, to the south, Turkey and Armenia.
+Head west and you will reach the Black Sea and head southeast towards Azerbaijan.
+Rich in history, Georgia is full of reminders of years gone past.
 Influences from the Ottoman Empire, The Mongols, the Russian Empire and Europe can be seen everywhere, which makes the trip interesting in terms of history and heritage, if that’s your thing, as much as for the culinary influences that are very much evident.
-Tourism is now playing a significant part in the Georgian economy but when we were there it still had a ‘not too touristy’ feel about it.
+Tourism today plays a significant part in the Georgian economy, but when we were there it still had a ‘not too touristy’ feel about it.

 - Flight Time : 3 Hours